 Bit by bit I had to rebuild my confidence and courage using my anguish as building blocks and my faith as mortar.
 Jesus didn’t come down from a cloud and profoundly say, “You are healed, child”.
 I certainly would have accepted that if He did!
 It was through His followers who physically passed His love on.
 He used other people in subtle ways to comfort my broken heart and body.
 Jesus equips us to love, and honestly, that’s all he wants us to do, is love.
 In 1 Corinthians 13:7-8 Paul says, “It always protects, always trusts, always hopes, always perseveres.
 Love never fails.”
 (NIV)

-I needed to not only learn to love who I was now, but I needed to learn how to use love to become the confident and courageous person I sought out to be.
+I needed to not only learn to love who I am now, but I needed to learn how to use love to become the confident and courageous person I sought to be.
 Moving from just existing to living a life of fullness isn’t about accomplishing amazing feats or earning a special degree, and so forth; it’s about loving others the way Jesus does.
 It sounds easy, but it’s the doing that’s hard.

-love.
+Since God is love.
 Who do you think we need to connect with to learn how to love?
-Rick Warren says, “When you are disconnected from God, you’re not really
+Rick Warren says, “When you are disconnected from God, you’re not really living; you just exist.”

 So, how do we connect with our Heavenly Father?
 How do we hear clear answers?
 I go to church.
 I pray.
 Isn’t that connecting?
 Yes, friend, it is.
 But there are some easy additions which can lead us to live a do-more-than-exist kind of life that will naturally build confidence and courage.
 Let me share with you what I have learned so far in this journey: